entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 21. Postpineal and nuchal plates: long and narrow (0); short and broad (1).
 > Zhu (1996), Character 57; Jia *et al.* (2010), Character 12; Pan *et al.* (2018), Character 57; Wang and Zhu (2018), Character 21; Liu *et al*.
 (2023), Character 21; Plax and Lukševičs (2023), Character 21; Luo *et al*.
 (2025), Character 21.

+> - Postpineal and nuchal plates with their length greater than their width is identified as "long and narrow".

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 1.
 > - The coding of *Luquanolepis-like* is ?.